mweihmann/ManDaTor/README.md

 # ManDaTor Energy

 A distributed system for simulating and monitoring energy production and consumption within a smart energy community.
-Built using Python, Flask, PostgreSQL, RabbitMQ, and Docker.
+Built using Python, Flask, PostgreSQL, Spring Boot, JavaFX, RabbitMQ, and Docker.

 ---